bilgisen/gonext/netlify-blob.md

 </Tabs>

 Note that the prefix includes a trailing slash.
-This ensures that only entries under the `cats` directory are returned.
-Without a trailing slash, other keys like `catsuit` would also be returned.
+This ensures that only entries under the cats directory are returned.
+Without a trailing slash, other keys like catsuit would also be returned.

 ---

 For performance reasons, the server groups results into pages of up to 1,000 entries.
-By default, the `list` method automatically retrieves all pages, meaning you'll always get the full list of results.
+By default, the list method automatically retrieves all pages, meaning you'll always get the full list of results.

- To handle pagination manually, set the `paginate` parameter to `true`.
-This makes `list` return an [`AsyncIterator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator), which lets you take full control over the pagination process.
+ To handle pagination manually, set the paginate parameter to true.
+This makes list return an [AsyncIterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator), which lets you take full control over the pagination process.
 This means you can fetch only the data you need when you need it.

 ### Collapsible Component: